agwisniewska/local-first/README.md

 })
 ```

-Users lose favourite status on refresh now, I would update that.
+2. Users lose favourite status on refresh now, I would update that.

-setUsers in Zustand doesn't work 100% if we had filtering, we can end up an empty page as far as I see.
+3. `setUsers` in Zustand doesn't work 100% if we had filtering, we can end up an empty page as far as I see.

-Offline toggle is simulated, not real network detection
+4. Offline toggle is simulated, not real network detection
    The “Go Offline” button only toggles isOffline in Zustand — it doesn’t reflect actual network loss.

-A real version should rely on navigator.onLine and window.addEventListener("online"/"offline").
+A real version should rely on `navigator.onLine` and `window.addEventListener("online"/"offline")`.

-User type is not 1:1 with API type, and also there is no safe layer (also for DB) in case API changes.
+5. `User` type is not 1:1 with API type, and also there is no safe layer (also for DB) in case API changes.

-No more advanced error banner for API failures, especially if cache is empty at the same time.
+6. No more advanced error banner for API failures, especially if cache is empty at the same time.
 I would add a dedicated error page and also maybe some retry button.

-For now, the app is fully client side, so none of the components really use next.js.
+7. For now, the app is fully client side `use client`, so none of the components really use next.js.
 For production we would need to discuss that how it should work.

-I would add sortby (name, email) /sortDir in Zustand
+8. I would add sortby (name, email) /sortDir in Zustand

-I would add search or filter by query (also in Zustand)
+9. I would add search or filter by query (also in Zustand)

-Dark mode support using Tailwind’s dark: utilities
+10. Dark mode support using Tailwind’s dark: utilities

 - Tailwind configured with `darkMode: "class"`.
 - Theme state with `next-themes`
 - `ThemeToggle` component to toggle dark/light, preference persisted in `localStorage`?
 - `dark:` in components

-Basic test coverage with Jest or React Testing Library
+11. Basic test coverage with Jest or React Testing Library